gregpaton08/leaf-list/README.md

 ## To Do

-* Add option to empty trash
-* Hide completed button in trash view
-* Show parent task in details view under task tab
+* Show parent task in detail view of a task in the tasks tab
+* Add 'Completed on <DATE>' to details view if task is completed
+* Add search option
+* Use text view for name field in details view to support multiple lines
 * Design app icon
-* Add search option
 * add some color to the UI
 * option to color code tasks (box to left of task name label, option to set image?)
-* Add 'Completed on <DATE>' to details view if task is completed
-* Subclass UITextView to add placeholder test
-* Show parent task in detail view of a task in the tasks tab
-* Use text view for name field in details view to support multiple lines

 ## Completed